3neti/dpwh_ppp-docs/docs/Feasibility_Study_Outline.md

 - AI-powered system for bid document review, tender evaluation, and contract monitoring
 - Independent verification services, contractor-funded, under PPP
 - Integration with existing DPWH workflows and systems
+- **Not a party to construction contracts** - provides verification data only, with all contractual obligations remaining between DPWH and contractors

 ### 2.2 Project Objectives
 - Enhance transparency and integrity in DPWH procurement